 Savannah Taylor, a senior at Furman University, is the Sterling L. Smith Scholarship recipient for 2013-2014.
 The award is presented annually by SCICU to a student who qualifies for a Higher Education Tuition Grant and includes a $1,000 scholarship.

-Ms. Taylor is pursuing a Bachelor of Arts with a Music major in Voice.
+Ms. Taylor is pursuing a Bachelor of Arts.
 She has been on the Dean’s List every semester of her academic career.
 She holds memberships with both Phi Eta Sigma National Honors Society and Sigma Alpha Iota International Music Fraternity.
-Named a Hipp Scholar, Ms. Taylor has studied at New York University, Oxford University in England, and the Berklee College of Music.

-A resident of Greer, S.C., Ms. Taylor has starred in numerous musical theater productions, operas, solo recitals, choirs, fundraisers, and voice and piano competitions.
-She has recorded music for YouTube and iTunes, and her original musical theater script and score will be debuting in Fall 2013.
+Ms. Taylor is a resident of Greer, S.C.
 Her involvement at Furman University includes her work with campus housing, with the Exploration of Vocational Ministry Internship Program at the University Chapel, and as a tutor at Academic Assistance.
-She also teaches voice and piano to high school students in the community.
 Ms. Taylor is the founder of Leaders Gift, a nonprofit organization that offers college financial aid and admission information to high school students.